mara-schulke/srch/rtp_expr/README.md

 # The RTP Expression Language

-This is a super simple language for writing readable and memorizable text processing expressions.
+This is a crate contains a parser, execution engine and specification for a super simple language to write readable and memorizable text processing expressions.

 This document should be used as specification for language to clarify the development of this package.